Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/07_static_fields/static_fields.rst

   :cch:`static` members are not tied to any particular instance of the class.
 They are shared for all instances.

-Said differently, :cch:`static` fields are just global objects that are placed inside class name scope.
+Said differently, :cch:`static` fields are just global objects that are placed inside class namespace.

 .. cch::
     :code_path: example.cpp